ckan/ckan/doc/install-from-source.rst

   paster --plugin=ckan db init --config=test.ckan.net.ini

 You should see ``Initialising DB: SUCCESS``.
+(There will also be some ``SAWarning``s which can be ignored and probably also an error/warning about "connecting to the SOLR server", which will be addressed in a couple of steps time.)

 If the command prompts for a password it is likely you haven't set up the database configuration correctly in step 6.

-9. Create the cache and session directories
+10. Create the cache and session directories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You need to create two directories for CKAN to put temporary files: